GENESIS ELECTRIC CAR STRATEGY

 Go to our detailed breakdown of Global EV Sales to see how GENESIS fares to its competitors in the fast-growing EV market.

-GENESIS ELECTRIC CARS IN THE NEWS
+THE GENESIS ELECTRIC CAR STRATEGY IN THE NEWS

 Not sure which model EV to choose?

 wattEV2Buy’s easy to use EV Select tool helps identify which electric vehicle is perfect for your specific requirements.
 EV Select compare electric vehicles battery electric range over various vehicle types.
 Within four clicks you can get the perfect luxury sedan able to drive your required distance on battery power.

 wattEV2Buy’s easy to use Charging Cost Calculator compare electric vehicles charging cost in your state and relate it to equivalent gasoline cost.
 The charging cost calculator also allows you to be specific and customize your electricity cost in kWh and provide results in miles and kilometers, making it usable all over the world.